 The mango color provides good visibility, which is important when sharing the water with other watercraft that are not always looking low in the water for kayakers.
 There are so many benefits with this kayak that if it is on your list of potential purchases, you can have full confidence in selecting this model.

 Native Watercraft offers a full line of kayaks that include both paddling and peddling options.
 If you do not want to paddle, choose the peddling propulsion system.
 If you do not want to peddle, you can choose the paddling propulsion system.
 There are both solo and tandem options in both types of propulsion systems.
 They offer kayaks from 10 feet to 15 feet long.

 They have kayaks designed specifically for fishing and others that are great for just touring around on the lake or river.
 Native Watercraft kayaks are not priced at the lower end of the spectrum, but the kayaks are built to last and so you can expect to be using your Native Watercraft kayak for many years to come.

 Future Beach Kayaks

 The CK™ 100 is a perfect starter solo SOT kayak while the CK™ 200 is a perfect starter tandem SOT kayak.
-On the smaller end of the spectrum, you can choose the XXTREME™ 96.0 with its 8 foot length and high stability and manoeuvrability.
+On the smaller end of the spectrum, you can choose the XXTREME™ 96.0 with its 8-foot length and high stability and maneuverability.
 Future Beach kayaks should definitely be on your list of manufacturers when you are looking at a new kayak.